coveooss/gotemplate/docs/_usage.md

                                disable
       --utils                  Option Utils, on by default, --no-utils to disable
-      --delimiters={{,}},@     Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
+      --net                    Option Net, on by default, --no-net to disable --delimiters={{,}},@     Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)